aspose-total/Aspose.Total-Products/total/en/python-net/conversion/md-to-pps/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MD to PPS</h2>

+Markdown (MD) is a lightweight markup language with plain text formatting syntax.
+It is designed to be easy to read and write, and is often used to create rich text documents.
+Presentation (PPS) is a file format used to store slideshows created with Microsoft PowerPoint.
+It is a popular format for sharing presentations, as it is supported by most versions of PowerPoint.
+Converting MD to PPS allows users to view and edit the content of the MD file in a PowerPoint presentation.

+<h2>How Aspose.Total Helps for MD to PPS Conversion</h2>
-For a Python developer, who is trying to add a MD to PPS conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert MD file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into Presentation as a PPS format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats.
+It helps Python developers to automate the conversion process from MD to PPS.
+The conversion process is mainly in two steps.
+Firstly use Aspose.Words for Python via .NET API to convert MD file to PDF.
+After that by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into Presentation as a PPS format.

+Aspose.Words for Python via .NET API is a powerful Word processing component that enables Python applications to read, write and modify Word documents without using Microsoft Word.
+It supports a wide range of document formats, including DOC, DOCX, RTF, HTML, OpenDocument, PDF, XPS, EPUB and other formats.
+It also provides features such as document conversion, document comparison, document protection, document signing, document printing, and more.

+Aspose.Slides for Python via .NET API is a powerful PowerPoint processing component that enables Python applications to read, write and modify PowerPoint presentations without using Microsoft PowerPoint.
+It supports a wide range of presentation formats, including PPT, PPTX, PPS, PPSX, ODP, OTP, HTML, PDF, XPS, EPUB and other formats.
+It also provides features such as presentation conversion, presentation comparison, presentation protection, presentation signing, presentation printing, and more.

+By using Aspose.Total for Python via .NET API, Python developers can easily convert MD to PPS and automate the conversion process.
+It is a great tool for developers who need to convert MD to PPS quickly and efficiently.

 {{% /blocks/products/pf/feature-page-summary %}}